 A covenant is a promise to engage in or refrain from a specified action.
-In relation to employment law and contracts, a restrictive covenant is a clause within a contract of employment.
+From an employment law perspective, a restrictive covenant is a clause within a contract of employment.

 These clauses can vary in what they ask an employee to engage in or refrain from.